huangdong332/ITECH_DC_POWER_CAPL_DLL/README.md

 The standard SCPI command can be send to an ITECH device through those two APIs by the way controlling this device.
 The supported SCPI commands can be found in the device's document normally named "One's programming guide".

+### Communication Interface

+USB and RS232 are both supported now.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.